suppakitjom/Artificial-Intelligence-Final-Project/readme.md

 -   2-player game simulation
 -   8x8 board with coins
--   Game tree search for decision-making
+-   Game tree search for decision-making (Find Nearest Coin)
+-   Players cannot be in the same tile
 -   Bonus score for collecting coins in a row
 -   3D simulation using Webots to visualize the game